 An East European independent country since the break-up of Soviet Union, Georgia has 5.5 million inhabitants with a land area of 69700 km2.
-Located south of the Caucasian mountains and north of the Transcaucasus mountain range, it has common borders with Turkey and Armenia in the south, Russia, in the north, and Azerbaijan in the east.
-In the west, the Black Sea beaches give a bathing touch to the mainly mountainous terrain.
+Located south of the Caucasian mountains and north of the Transcaucasus mountain range, it has common borders with Turkey and Armenia in the south, Russia in the north, and Azerbaijan in the east.
+In the west, the Black Sea beaches give a coastal touch to the mainly mountainous terrain.

 The distinctive exterior features of Georgian bees are a long proboscis (7.2 – 7.3 mm), which is the longest among the honey-bees available on the earth, and the grey color of the body, though in the low-lying regions in some families there occur individual bees with a yellow color on the first two rings of the abdomen.
 Queens are much longer than working bees and have a length of 18 – 20 mm.
 The average weight of a queen is 0.25 g., that of a working bee is 0.10 g., and that of a drone is 0.20 g.
 By their capacity for work, Georgian bees are far superior to Italian bees, a comparison that has been proven more than once by subjecting them to special tests.
 Georgian bees are matchless in this respect.